ouspg/tpm-ble/readme.md

 NotifyAccess=main
 ```

-Otherwise you may get `Operation currently not available` error when connecting to the BT device.
+Otherwise, you may get `Operation currently not available` error when connecting to the BT device.

 Secure connections only.

+In the latest raspberry pi kernel, at the time of writing, there was a bug in the bluetooth stack that
+caused failure in establishing connection when sc only mode was enabled.
-Kernel bug, fixed in bluetooth-next.
+This was fixed in the bluetooth-next upstream.

 ```shell
 sc only